marketlandscape/marketlandscape.github.io/about/index.md

 # Scope

 This project is not a trading platform and does not provide financial or investment advice.
-It is an interpretative framework designed to support practical market decisions through cycle-level perspective and contextual understanding.
+It is an interpretative framework designed to inform practical market decisions through cycle-level perspective and contextual understanding.

 ## Publication and versioning